Imagine using your spare time to create a dropshipping business that generates passive income while you sleep. Sounds like a dream, right?

 - Fulfillment By Amazon: Have Amazon fulfill orders for your ecommerce store.
 Find out how to sell products using this business model.

-- Amazon Merch: Make between $1.93 and $9.32 royalty per t-shirt sold with Amazon Merch online store.
+- Amazon Merch: Make between $1.93 and $9.32 in royalties per t-shirt sold with an Amazon Merch online store.

-- Amazon Kindle Direct Publishing (KDP): Start a dropshipping business selling books on Amazon KDP.
+- Amazon KDP: Start a dropshipping business selling books on Amazon KDP.

 In addition, you can use most print-on-demand or external dropshipping ecommerce businesses in conjunction with Amazon, but your dropshipping business won’t qualify for Amazon Prime shipping.